 3. Change your screen resolution.

-Newer laptops and monitors support very high screen resolutions like 1920×1080, 2560×1440, or even higher.
+Newer laptops and monitors support very high screen resolutions up to 5120×2880 or even higher.
 The problem is, your audience will likely not view your video at that same, gorgeous, full-screen resolution.
-And when your video is viewed at HD resolution (1280×720), the text and other items in your video may be too tiny to be legible.
+Consider that many people may watch your video on a mobile device.
+And when your video is viewed at smaller sizes, text and other items in your video may become too tiny to be legible.

 4. Increase the size of your cursor.